k2-fsa/k2/docs/source/core_concepts/index.rst

 -------------

-Ragged arrays are the **core** data structures in k2 designed by Daniel Povey `independently`.
+Ragged arrays are the **core** data structures in k2 designed by us `independently`.
 We were later told that TensorFlow was using the same ideas
 (See `tf.ragged <https://www.tensorflow.org/guide/ragged_tensor>`_).